-Singer Sapna Chaudhary clears air over joining Congress
+Sapna Chaudhary clears air over joining Congress, but party claims otherwise

 New Delhi, Mar 24: Rubbishing reports that she has joined the Congress, Haryanvi singer-dancer Sapna Chaudhary on Sunday said that the photograph of her with Priyanka Gandhi, which is doing rounds on the internet, is an old one.